Caribbean Bay

 Caribbean Bay is an indoor/outdoor water park located in Yongin, South Korea, on the outskirts of Seoul.
 Opened in 1996.

-Caribbean Bay is part of the Everland Resort, but requires a separate admission fee.
+Caribbean Bay is part of the Everland Resort, but it requires a separate admission fee.

 With the opening in 2008 of its newest attraction, the "Wild River Zone", Caribbean Bay expanded its capacity by 30%.
 The park includes a wave pool, the world's Longest Lazy river Ride, a Sandy Pool, a Wading Pool for young children, Various Water Slides, and a Salt Sauna.

 Caribbean Bay has received "Must-see Waterpark Awards" from International Association of Amusement Park Attractions.

 Facilities

 Aquatic Center

 The Aquatic Center is an Indoor Waterpark zone in Caribbean Bay.
 It has several pools including a Wave Pool and Diving Pool.
 It also has 3 watertube Slides.
 Its indoor location means it is open all year.
 It also operates a beauty zone, sauna, hot springs like jjimjilbangs in South Korea.

 The main facilities are: Spa & Sauna, Indoor Wave Pool, Quick Rider (indoor tube & water slide).